nadiaalamgir21/orm-ecommerce-backend/README.md

 ## Description

-It is a Mysql database and Node.js backend application for an e-commerce site tested in Insomnia api test software and built using MySQL2, Express, Sequelize and dotenv.
+It is a Mysql database and Node.js backend application for an e-commerce site tested in Insomnia api testing software and built using MySQL2, Express, Sequelize and dotenv.

 ## Walkthrough video
 link to video => https://youtu.be/TKEv5vLVfqw

+## Built With

+* Node.js
+* dotenv"
+* express
+* mysql2
+* sequelize

 ## Installation